LizzyonGit/fruits-hold-em/TESTING.md

 Later I noticed that Firefox also has a slightly different fruit look than Chrome and Edge on my new Windows 11 computer.
 Firefox's symbols look a bit more threedimensional.
 I tested the green winning background and it still works for them.

-My Android phone also has different fruits, but they do work with the background colours.
+My Android phone and iPhone also have different fruits, but they do work with the background colours.

 This is the price I am willing to pay by chosing HTML symbols instead of images.
 For the game functionality, it does not matter and I do think performance is more important than similar images.

+#### Safari lacks *h1* font support
+Unfortunately, Safari does not support *Nabla*, my chosen font for all *h1* elements.
+I considered creating an image for all h1 elements, so that these can be the same for all browsers, but I don't like the impact that would have on performance.
+I also did not want to change my font, because I really like it.
+So I tried to find similar one that would be supported in Safari.
+I found one in Goodle Fonts, *Passero One*.
+After some searching on the internet, I found a way to only target Safari with CSS [in this article](https://wojtek.im/journal/targeting-safari-with-css-media-query).
+While not ideal, Safari now has a different font for the logo and titles for modals and the 404 page.
+And the favicon now does not match the logo in Safari, but I find this an acceptable discrepency.

 ### Full testing